 Most work happens on the day of the event

 People see event managers working hard on the day of the event and think that they are being paid to work only on that day.
 The reality is that most of the work regarding the event happens weeks or months before the event ever starts.
 This includes research, designing, marketing, and much more.
+If you’ve ever come across billboard ads or digital promotions for an event, remember that those are all part of an event’s pre-planning strategy.
 The event is the representation of all of an event manager’s efforts.
 If an event manager really left everything for the day of the event there wouldn’t be much of an event to work on.

 Event management work is easy

 Event managers do not get the recognition they deserve.
 If everything goes flawlessly, attendees will not give a second thought to the event manager.
 But if one thing goes wrong, that will be the lasting impression for everyone at the event.
 People mistakenly think event management is easy because they just see the event manager working on getting the decorations up and ensuring that food is served.
 What they don’t see is the days of haggling with vendors, managing the venue owners, solving the hundred problems that come up when an event is happening, and much more.